Feuermurmel/snappy/readme.md

 ## Pruning

+`snappy` can be instructed to prune snapshots, to select a set of existing snapshots and destroy the rest.
+This can happen after creating a new snapshot and/or sending snapshots to a target dataset, as well as on its own.

-To prune snapshots taken by `snappy`, pass a list of _keep specifications_ to `--keep`:
+The set of snapshots to keep is specified using `--keep`, followed by a comma-separated list of keep specifications:

 ```
 snappy -k 1d:7,1w:10 fishtank
 ```

 This would keep daily snapshots for a week and weekly snapshots for 10 weeks.
+As a special case, the most recent snapshot taken is always kept.
+This is to prevent losing last snapshot that was sent from another dataset, which is necessary to continue with incremental replication.

 Each keep specification is either a count like `5` or a time interval like `1w`, optionally followed by a count, like `1w:10`.
 A count `n` will cause the most recent `n` snapshots to be kept.
 A time interval `i:n` will cause the earliest snapshot for each interval `i` to be kept, up `n` snapshots, if given.